The MECERN Book Corner

 Christopher Mielke: The Archaeology and Material Culture of Queenship in Medieval Hungary, 1000–1395, Cham: Palgrave Macmillan, 2021.

-Sean Field (University of Vermont) presents:
+Sean Field (University of Vermont) presented:

 - Paweł Kras, and Tomasz Gałuszka: The Beguines of Medieval Świdnica: The Interrogation of the “Daughters of Odelindis” in 1332, Woodbridge: York Medieval Press, 2023.

-Gregory Leighton (Nicolaus Copernicus University, Toruń) presents:
+Gregory Leighton (Nicolaus Copernicus University, Toruń) presented:

 - Networking in Late Medieval Central Europe – Friends, Families, Foes, ed. by Beata Możejko, Anna Paulina Orłowska, and Leslie Carr-Riegel, London: Routledge, 2023.

-Dávid Falvay (Eötvös Loránd University) presents:
+Dávid Falvay (Eötvös Loránd University) presented:

 - The Saints of Rome: Diffusion and Reception from Late Antiquity to the Early Modern Period, ed. by Trpimir Vedriš, Gábor Klaniczay, and Dorottya Uhrin, Zagreb: Hagiotheca, 2021.